pratyakshm/WinRice/README.md

 CleanWin runs on the most recent Windows versions:
 - Windows 10 21H1
 - Windows 11 21H2
-The OS must be up-to-date.
+- The OS must be up-to-date.
-Windows Pro or up is recommended for all features to work.
+- Windows Pro or up is recommended for all features to work.
-Older Windows versions are not supported.
+- Older Windows versions are not supported.
 ### Internet connection
-CleanWin needs an active internet connection for all features to work as documented.
+An active internet connection is needed.
 ***

 ## Running CleanWin